 HTH SD – STORM

-HTHSD Athletics welcomes you to the village.
+HTHSD Storm Athletics welcomes you!
 We hope that you will participate in one or more of our sport offerings during the school year.
-HTHV participates in the San Diego City Conference of CIF.
+HTHV participates in the San Diego City Conference of CIF, each team participating in different league.
 Students must maintain a GPA of 2.5 or higher to participate.

 HTHSD Athletics is looking for coaches.
 If you are interested in coaching please contact Coach O’Kelley here.